 It’s likely no surprise to modern cosmetologists that much of what we consider to be daily salon routines and how we treat hair has roots in Black salons and Black history—but we’re wondering if you’re aware of how much of modern cosmetology has been impacted and changed (for the better) by Black women.

-To answer this question, provide insight, and honor Black achievement specifically in the cosmetology industry, we’re dropping a little knowledge this February with a list of a few powerful Black women in history who shook the cosmetology world to the core.
+To answer this question, provide insight, and honor Black achievement specifically in the cosmetology industry, we’re dropping a little knowledge this February with a list of a few powerful Black women in history who shook the cosmetology world to its core.

 A Must-Know List of Black Women Who Shaped Cosmetology